adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Get the all AD users sorted by creation date of a specific OU.

 #### 27.Get-MicrosoftUpdatesInstalled
 - With this script get a list of all Microsoft Updates.
-Shows all Microsoft Updates, not just Windows Updates like Get-HotFix
+Shows all Microsoft Updates, not just Windows Updates like Get-HotFix.